Pic cred AirFocus on Unsplash

 - Is there a publicly posted anti-harassment and non-discrimination policy?

-- Has the current staff team been trained on the workplace anti-harassment and non-discrimination policy?
+- Has the current team been trained on the workplace anti-harassment and non-discrimination policy?

-- Do all staff members know what to do if they hear a statement or see an action that does not align with workplace policies?
+- Do all team members know what to do if they hear a statement or see an action that does not align with workplace policies?